-- interfere with the field of view of the driver - produce glare to the driver - pose a risk of pressurised fluids spraying onto the windscreen (e.g. from an oil line, coolant line, etc.) - increase the risk of injury to a vehicle occupant or vulnerable road user in the event of a collision - encroach upon the deployment area of any of the vehicle's Supplementary Restraint Systems (Air bags, seatbelts, head restraints, etc.).
+- interfere with the field of view of the driver - produce glare to the driver - pose a risk of pressurised fluids spraying onto the windscreen (e.g. from an oil line, coolant line, etc.) - increase the risk of injury to a vehicle occupant or vulnerable road user in the event of a collision - encroach upon the deployment area of any of the vehicle's Supplementary Restraint Systems, such as air bags, seatbelts, or head restraints.